 Ultimately, it is because our youth are best protected from Internet dangers by learning the skills to act responsibly as cyber citizens and gaining the wisdom to navigate online safely and because youth will be most prepared in adulthood by engaging in a multitude of technology learning experiences, that Buffalo County UW-Extension 4-H Youth Development Educator, Annie Lisowski, is dedicated to supporting safe communities for youth both in the “real world” and online through internet safety education.

-Below are resources developed by Annie Lisowski, Buffalo County 4-H Youth Development Educator for reaching educators, parents and students with strategies to increase online decision-making skills.
-Please let Annie know at email@example.com you find her resources valuable or how you are using them in your work.
+Below are resources developed by Annie Lisowski, Buffalo County 4-H & Youth Educator for reaching educators, parents and students with strategies to increase online decision-making skills.
+Please let Annie know at email@example.com how you find her resources valuable or how you are using them in your work.
 Thank you.